 When that happens, I feel my dancing in its truest, purest form.
 From time to time, I achieve this state of grace, fleeting and mysterious.
 It is to find those moments of grace that I dance,

 Anne Plamondon, May 2018

-Anne Plamondon Productions receives the financial support of the Conseil des arts et des lettres du Québec, the Canada Council for the Arts.
+Anne Plamondon Productions receives the financial support of the Canada Council for the Arts, Conseil des arts et des lettres du Québec and Conseil des arts de Montréal.